ServerMonkey/ansible2deb/README.md

 The following variables are supported:

 `Version:` Same as Debian control file
-`Depends:` Same as Debian control file, 'ansible' will be added automatically `Description:` Same as Debian control file `Ansible-Section:` Marks the package as certain role or collection.
+`Depends:` Same as Debian control file, 'ansible' will be added automatically
+`Description:` Same as Debian control file
+`Ansible-Section:` Marks the package as certain role or collection.
 Can be used by other applications to define how the package is used.
 See below.
-You have to choose what kind of subcategory the package is.
+You have to choose what kind of section (subcategory) the package is.

 Ansible-Section can be one of the following: